benbranyon/featheredquill/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 5.0.5 =
+- Added more currency codes to the list of supported currencies in the settings menu.

+= 5.0.4 =
+- Fix for multiple payment widget shortcodes on the same page with other amount not working properly.

+= 5.0.3 =
+- The New PayPal API is the only supported option now.
+The old PayPal option has been removed.

+= 5.0.2 =
+- Currency code is always taken from the settings.
+The new PayPal API doesn't allow multiple different currency codes to be used in the SDK load on the same page.

+= 5.0.1 =
+- Fixed an issue with the "reference" parameter in the shortcode.

+= 5.0 =
+- Important: this version upgrades the PayPal API to the new PayPal Commerce Platform API for better security.
+It has breaking changes.
+Please read the following notes carefully.
+- Important: After updating to this version, you will need to go to the settings menu of the plugin and configure your PayPal API credentials for the new Paypal API.
+- It is recommended to test this version on a staging site before updating the live site.
+- Link to the previous version (4.9.10) is available here: https://downloads.wordpress.org/plugin/wordpress-easy-paypal-payment-or-donation-accept-plugin.4.9.10.zip

 = 4.9.10 =
 - Added output escaping to one shortcode parameter.